UK Virtual Cards Market Size and Share

 UK Virtual Cards Market Analysis by Mordor Intelligence

-The UK virtual cards market is valued at USD 240.39 billion in 2025 and is projected to reach USD 542.32 billion by 2030, reflecting a brisk 17.67% CAGR.
+The UK virtual cards market size is expected to grow from USD 240.39 billion in 2025 to USD 282.35 billion in 2026 and is forecast to reach USD 631.28 billion by 2031 at 17.46% CAGR over 2026-2031.
 Growth is anchored in mandatory digital-tax reporting under HMRC’s Making Tax Digital (MTD) rules, ISO 20022 messaging upgrades that enrich reconciliation data, and rapid open-banking API uptake that slashes onboarding times for new issuers.
 Business users gravitate to single-use virtual cards for fraud mitigation, while SMEs embrace prepaid versions to impose strict budget ceilings.
 Tokenization programs now embedded at tier-1 banks further sharpen security and drive mainstream acceptance, and remote-payment functionality—useful for cross-border trade after Brexit—cements virtual cards as a strategic spend-control tool across corporate finance departments.

 Key Report Takeaways